Sources of support - Coronavirus

 This world we are living in is stressful, so make sure you are looking after your own personal mental health.
 There is a variety support via NHS Every Mind Matters, Mind, Public Health England and the Samaritans.

-Our Coronavirus spotlight brings together the latest information about the COVID-19 outbreak and is being updated as soon as government announcements are made.
+The scheme, supported by the government and hosted on the Coronavirus spotlight brings together the latest information about the COVID-19 outbreak and is being updated as soon as government announcements are made.

 You can also find a variety of information for your setting including support for children, hygiene and prevention advice and the answers to the most common Coronavirus related questions.